msp-strath/cs208-logic/pages/induction.md

    Adding the successor of “x” to “y” is equal to the successor of adding “x” to “y”.
 In normal symbols, “(1 + x) + y = 1 + (x + y)”.

    One way to visualise this axioms is as “pushing” the “S” symbol outside the addition.
-Most proofs proceed by using the equality in the axiom left-to-right, pushing the “add” symbol down into the term, usually in the hope that the “add-zero” axiom will apply and the addition will disappear altogether.
+Most proofs proceed by using the equality in the axiom left-to-right, pushing the “add” symbol down into the term, usually in the hope that the *add-zero* axiom will apply and the addition will disappear altogether.

 ### Exercise